laninsky/project_logs/hectors_hologenome/2_metabarcoding/Pear_OBITools_VSEARCH_BLAST.md

 tr ‘[:lower:]’ ‘[:upper:]’ < pooled.fasta > pooled_upper.fasta
 ```

-For the next step I used a cut-off of 10, but I would like to revisit it just jettisoning singletons to see how that affects results downstream.
-This step took XX min and used XX RAM.
+For the next step I used a cut-off of 10.
+I could not use USEARCH for this step because I hit the maximum memory threshold.
+I used VSEARCH instead.
+I would like to experiment with how a singleton cutoff would potentially affect results and potentially will eventually need to come up with some kind of rule of thumb for this cut-off based on depth distribution.
+Took less than a minute and didn't come close to touching even a GB of RAM.

 ```
 #!/bin/bash -e
 #SBATCH -A uoo02423
-#SBATCH -J usearch
+#SBATCH -J vsearch
 #SBATCH -n 1
 #SBATCH -c 10
 #SBATCH -t 1:00:00